ansgarj/rd-tomo/Docs/HELPFILE.md

 ## `fetch-swepos`
 Running `tomosar fetch-swepos` on a drone `gnss_logger_dat-[...].bin` file or RINEX observation file produced from it will find and download matching RINEX observation files from the nearest station in the _Swepos_ network.

+_Swepos_ stations usually benefit from a lower _elevation mask_ than the mobile GNSS: if you run `tomosar init --swepos` and don't specify the elevation mask manually, `tomosar init` will use a lower default, but if you fetch _Swepos_ data first manually with `tomosar fetch-swepos` then you may benefit from specifying a lower elevation mask when running `tomosar init`.

 **Note**: this can be used as a fallback if we lack GNSS base station files.

 ## `station-ppp`